 Among the most impactful technology advancements are artificial intelligence, robotics and automation, and cloud computing.
 These top new emerging technologies not only power digital transformation in business, but set the stage for other solutions, including the metaverse, cryptocurrencies, biotechnology, and many others.

 Artificial intelligence (AI)

 At its core, AI attempts to replicate human intelligence in a computer or machine with faster speed and greater accuracy.
-Companies such as Alphabet and Apple employ the technology to program machines to solve problems, answer questions, and conduct tasks previously done by humans.
+Companies such as Alphabet and Microsoft employ the technology to program machines to solve problems, answer questions, and conduct tasks previously done by humans.

 And just like the human brain, the more information AI receives and stores, the greater its potential.
 For example, the banking industry uses AI to improve decision-making in high-speed trading, automate back-office processes such as risk management, or even reduce costs by using humanoid robots in branches.
 Similarly, AI powers self-driving cars and even movie recommendations from Netflix.